solo-io/glooctl/README.md

 ```

 ## Managing Virtual Hosts
 `glooctl` provides a manual method of managing Virtual Hosts.
-Gloo provides auto discovery
-service that can create or delete virtual hosts automatically.

 ### Creating Virtual Host
-The CLI allows you to create a virtual from a YAML file.
+The CLI allows us to create a virtual from a YAML file.

 Let's look at a virtual host definition in `vhost.yaml`